Agronomic Services — Agrotips

 If your report recommends using a 15-0-14 grade, you don't necessarily have to use that exact grade, but you should look for a fertilizer with a similar ratio—that is, little or no phosphate and roughly equal amounts of nitrogen and potash.
 Once you find a fertilizer with a similar ratio, then recalculate the rate based on the amount of nitrogen and potash recommended for your crop or landscape area.

 Many swine and poultry growers throughout the state are permitted through the N.C.
 Department of Environment and Natural Resources due to legislation addressing animal waste issues.
-These permits require annual soil testing of all fields that receive application of animal waste.
-Failure to have a yearly soil report for a given field upon annual inspection may result in a notice of violation.
+These permits require soil testing once every three years for all fields that receive application of animal waste as fertilizer.
+Failure to have the required soil report for a given field may result in a notice of violation.
 Growers are encouraged to remember this fact and make plans to submit the required samples.

 - Use bar-code labels to track arrival of agronomic sample shipments.